-13. "Diagonals" - the left-hind and right-fore legs of the Horse are known as the right diagonal; the right-hind and left-fore legs are known as the left diagonal.
-An Athlete is said to be riding on the right diagonal when, at the rising trot, his seat returns to the saddle as the Horse's left-hind and right-fore come to the ground and vice versa.
-The Athlete should change the diagonal at every change of direction.
-It is optional whether he rides on the inside or the outside diagonal but must conform to the same one throughout.

-14. When changing the rein at the rising trot from one quarter marker to another, the diagonal may be changed at the beginning or the end of the movement, especially at the extended trot, so as not to interrupt the cadence.
+- 13. "Diagonals" the left-hind and right-fore legs of the horse-Horse are known as the right diagonal; the right-hind and left-fore legs are known as the left diagonal.
+An <a href="https://horse- - 14.
+When changing the rein at the rising trot from one quarter marker to another, the diagonal may be changed at the beginning or the end of the movement, especially at the extended trot, so as not to interrupt the cadence.